 Aruncus dioicus var. acuminatus

-With an impressive array of landscape and ecological functions that will rival even your favorite ornamental plants, Goatsbeard is a must in your woodland or semi-shady habitat garden.
+With an impressive array of landscape and ecological functions that will rival even your favorite ornamental plants, goatsbeard is a must in your woodland or semi-shady habitat garden.
 It’s decorative finely-cut foliage emerges each year in April to create a bold, showy effect.
-Then, by early summer, Goatsbeard explodes into elegant plumes of tiny white flowers.
+By early summer, goatsbeard explodes into elegant plumes of tiny white flowers.
 With its arching feathery blooms, it's a lovely background, screen or border plant - but is also showy enough to hold center stage.

 - Size at maturity: 3-7' tall, 3-5' wide

-- Light requirements: full shade, part sun / part shade
+- Light requirements: part sun to full shade

 - Moisture requirements: moist soil